rabbitinspace/dotfiles/docs/ARCH.md

 reboot
 ```

-Arch is not installed!
+Arch is now installed!

-Don't forget to do post-installation steps like add new user (myself) and setup `sudo`.
+Don't forget to do post-installation steps like setup network, add new user, setup `sudo`, etc.

 # FAQ

+- **No internet**
+Need to setup DHCP client and local DNS.
+Can be done by configuring and enabling two systemd services: `systemd-networkd` and `systemd-resolved`.
+More info in the [Wiki](https://wiki.archlinux.org/index.php/Systemd-networkd).

 - **What about TRIM?**
 Automatic TRIM is not enabled (no `discard` option in `/etc/fstab`).
 But mapping device (`/dev/mapper/system`) will redirect TRIM events to real SSD since we've specified `rd.luks.options=discard` kernel option.
 You need to issue TRIM events via `fstrim` service: [see this article](https://wiki.archlinux.org/index.php/Solid_state_drive#Periodic_TRIM).

 - **What about Swap?**
-Need to figure that out.
+Not needed.